SMUD Peak Hours and TOD Rates: How Solar Can Save You Money

 TOU rates, dubbed as “Time-of-Day or TOD rates” by SMUD, are pricing structures set by electric companies that change depending on the time, the day, and the season you consume electricity at home.3

-With SMUD's TOD rates, when you use electricity is just as important as the how much electricity you consume from the grid.
-For example, during peak hours (late afternoon to early evening) when most people are at home, electricity rates cost more than during off-peak hours (night to early afternoon) when people are asleep or are at work or school.
+With SMUD's TOD rates, when you use electricity is just as important as how much electricity you consume from the grid.
+For example, during peak hours (late afternoon to early evening) when most people are at home, electricity rates cost more than during off-peak hours (night to early afternoon) when people are asleep or are at work or school during typical business hours.

-TOU or TOD rates are becoming a common thing among electric companies in the U.S., with California leading the way.
+TOU or TOD rates are becoming more and more common among electric companies in the U.S., with California leading the way.
 According to California’s Net Energy Metering (NEM 2.0) policy, any homeowner who installs solar panels in the state has to enroll in TOU/TOD rates instead of paying single per-kilowatt-hour rates.4

 Learn the Details of SMUD’s Time-of-Day (TOD) 5-8 P.M.
 Rate Plan